dpc-sdp/ripple/docs/content/design-system/5.components/pagination.md

 Display page numbers for the:

 - current page on all screen sizes
-- previous and next pages on smaller screens sizes
+- previous and next pages on smaller screen sizes
 - page immediately before and after the current page on larger screen sizes
-- first and last pages on all screen sizes.
+- first and final pages on all screen sizes.

 ::DocsExample
 ---